pianosnake/ireal-reader/README.md

 #### Command line

+Assuming you have Node.js installed and available on the command line.
 Download the repo, change into the directory, and do `node index.js path/to/your/ireal/HTML.file`.
 The output will be JSON.
 You can pipe the output to a JSON file like so: `node index.js path/to/your/ireal/HTML.file > output.json`

 #### As a Node module